 An Invitation to Eat and Drink

-The Supper Book is an annotated list of everything that one man ate and drank over one year.
-The list is glossed, especially when the author realised the incredible natures of the many concoctions he had purchased or been served.
+A glorious and crazy read, the food and drink in The Supper Book is glossed, especially when the author realised the incredible natures of the many concoctions he had purchased or been served.

 In The Supper Book Peter Burnett demonstrates the character and virtues of his foods and collects notices on the history and culture of many of the meals that he found it worthwhile to comment upon.